-Promote available housing rehabilitation resources on the City's website, at public counters, and in libraries.

-- Conduct targeted outreach to inform property owners of rehabilitation assistance in neighborhoods with older housing units. - Refer interested households to available programs. - Target promotion of rehabilitation programs in areas of need to improve living conditions in concentrated areas of poverty.
+- Promote available housing rehabilitation resources, including the Fresno Economic Opportunities Commission's (EOC's) Energy Services Program that includes weatherization, on the City's website, at public counters, and in libraries. - Conduct targeted outreach to inform property owners of rehabilitation assistance in neighborhoods with older housing units. - Refer interested households to available programs. - Target promotion of rehabilitation programs in areas of need to improve living conditions in concentrated areas of poverty. - Engage and consider community feedback when setting future program priorities for housing rehabilitation as part of the next Consolidated Plan update cycle.
 [Source: 2015-2023 Housing Element, Program 22; modified]

 Responsibility Planning & Development Department Funding Source CDBG program funds Timeframe Complete 15 Senior Exterior Repair projects annually.
+Seek input from the community and begin setting program priorities for the Consolidated Plan in 2024.
 Objective Aim to connect at least 80-120 lower-income households with rehabilitation resources during the planning period and complete a third of these in areas of concentrated poverty with older housing stock to facilitate place-based revitalization.

-Program 22 - Comprehensive Code Enforcement
+Program 23 - Comprehensive Code Enforcement